MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/b/blade.md

   - Use sentence-style capitalization for the blade name.<br />    **Example** <br />the **Resource group** blade

-  - Don’t capitalize *blade,* but always include *blade* in the blade title or subtitle.
+  - Don't capitalize *blade,* but always include *blade* in the blade title or subtitle.

   - In a blade title or subtitle, use a plus sign (+) instead of *and* or an ampersand (&).
 Include a space on each side of the plus sign.